redstrate/Physis/README.md

 [![Crates.io](https://img.shields.io/crates/v/physis)](https://crates.io/crates/physis)
 [![builds.sr.ht status](https://builds.sr.ht/~redstrate/physis.svg)](https://builds.sr.ht/~redstrate/physis?)

-Framework for interacting with FFXIV data, and successor to [libxiv](https://git.sr.ht/~redstrate/libxiv).
-This intended for developers writing modding tools, launchers and other programs.
+Physis is a framework for interacting with FFXIV data.
+Designed for reading (and writing) the relevant game formats of FFXIV, as well as making documentation readily accessible for other developers hoping to do the same.
+Although this library works best as a Rust crate, [libphysis](https://git.sr.ht/~redstrate/libphysis) is a C API wrapper designed for other languages.

 ## Goals
-* Make it extremely easy for people to tinker around with game data.
+* Make it easy for people to tinker around with game data.
+* Documenting game formats for other people to develop their own libraries and applications for.
 * Parsing data should be safe, and unit tested vigorously.
-* Minimal dependencies ;-) All dependencies are also checked by `cargo deny`.
+* Aim to have minimal dependencies, and those dependencies should be checked via `cargo deny`.

 ## Features